Dean Young (snooker player)

-Dean Young (born 7 January 2002) is a Scottish professional snooker player.
+Dean Young (born 7 January 2002) is a Scottish former professional snooker player.

 Early life

 He is from Edinburgh, Scotland, and attended Firrhill High School.
 He began playing snooker at the age of seven years-old.
 He is based at the Locarno Snooker Club in Edinburgh.

 Career

 He won the U-21 Scotland National Snooker Championship in 2018 and 2019 defeating Aaron Graham on both occasions.
 In June 2021, Young came through event 3 of the 2021 Q School defeating Florian Nüßle and Mitchell Mann amongst others, before beating Haydon Pinhey 4–1 in the final round to earn a two-year card on the World Snooker Tour for the 2021–2022 and 2022–2023 seasons.
 He was the only rookie from that year's Q-School.
 He reached round four (round-of-16) at the 2022 Snooker Shoot Out.

 After completing two years on the tour, he qualified for a two-year card again in June 2023, at Q School.
 He described the completion of his first two years as his “apprenticeship”.